JulianneDavid/shared-cancer-splicing/README.md

 (Contact for instructions on regenerating this figure: https://github.com/weederb23)

-1. Download the TCGA mutation files from http://gdac.broadinstitute.org/runs/stddata__2016_01_28/data/ for each cancer type and move into the sub-directory ./TCGA_mut_files/, where ./ is the location of "SF_mutation_script.R" and "SF_sharedness_plots.R"
+1. Download the TCGA mutation files from http://gdac.broadinstitute.org/runs/stddata__2016_01_28/data/ for each cancer type and move into the sub-directory ./TCGA_mut_files/, where ./ is the location of "SF_mutation_script.R" and "SF_sharedness_plots.R".
+For full list of the direct file paths for mutation call file downloads see "mutation_call_file_list.txt"

 2. Copy files from NON_CORE_NORMAL_JX_COORD_DIR to a new directory within ./ called "non_core_jxns/".
 Rename files from full cancer names to match TCGA cancer codes.